Clarence Street Police Station: Description

 281 Clarence Street is a small 4-storey office building (G - 3) which was originally a police station.
 The façade carries the date 1891.
 It has three floors of similar size, the third floor being set back by the width of a terrace from the east façade.
 There is an atrium down through the centre of the building for its full height.
-It has frontage to Clarence Street on the east, and a small part of the west and south perimeter walls are exposed in a lightwell at the southwest corner, but the for the rest of the perimeter there are adjacent buildings which are higher than the subject building.
+It has frontage to Clarence Street on the east, and a small part of the west and south perimeter walls are exposed in a lightwell at the southwest corner, but for the rest of the perimeter there are adjacent buildings which are higher than the subject building.
 There are no windows from this building overlooking the lightwell.
 The construction is of brickwork, rendered and painted, with timber floors at most levels as far as could be determined.
 The ceilings of much of the ground floor, in rooms which used to be the police cells, are barrel vaulted brickwork.
 The roof above the 3rd floor, on either side of the atrium, is of metal deck galvanised steel KlipLok sheeting, which drains to box gutters on each side of the atrium roof.
 Several items of plant are located on both halves of the roof.
 The roof of the atrium is 45° pitched glazing, with glass louvres in a clerestory arrangement along each side of it.
 There is opaque flat glazing near the base of the atrium, at the level of the second floor.
 There is a fire stair near the north-east corner of the building.
 One wall of this is exposed at the 3rd floor because of the terrace setback.
 The third floor terrace has a terracotta tiled surface.
 It is bounded by a heavy rendered brick parapet on the east, the walls of the third floor on the west, and neighbouring buildings to north and south.
 Glazing in the building is of various types, as far as we could determine.
 The atrium roof is mostly of monolithic fully toughened glass.
 The fire stair at the 3 floor terrace has two wired glass windows.
 The full-height glazing looking into the atrium on the 3 floor is laminated ordinary annealed, and all the remainder appears to be monolithic ordinary annealed, ranging from small individual panes in multi-panelled sash windows, to full height glazing to the 3 floor for much of the terrace area.
 Window framing is a combination of timber (all east-face windows from ground to 2 floor level), aluminium (atrium roof and the 3 floor office glazing facing onto the terrace, and steel (fire stair windows at 3rd floor level.
 Casement windows open into the north and south sides of the atrium at 1 and floors, while the east and west ends of the atrium at these floors are open, protected by a balustrade.
 The 1st and 2 floor windows are double hung timber sashes, the 2nd floor being a 3-part window rather than the more common 2-part.
 There are three small Juliet balconies at 3 floor, steel structures bearing on a projecting cornice and fixed back to the masonry at the window sides.
 These are accessible by climbing out through the windows, however they are scarcely big enough for one person to stand on, and are for decorative and maintenance purposes only.